datastax/terraform-datastax-ai-stack/modules/aws/README.md

 You will, of course, need a valid AWS account, and have the `aws` provider set up.

-If using Langflow or Astra Assistants, you'll need a domain at hand to access those services.
+A custom domain is heavily recommended, but not necessary.
+If any service (e.g. Langflow or Astra Assistants API) is not given a domain, an additional ALB will have to be constructed to serve solely that service.
+Further, it'll be served over insecure http (if using langflow, you may need to apply [this](https://github.com/langflow-ai/langflow/issues/1508) issue workaround)

-To allow the module to configure necessary any DNS settings, you'll also need to have an AWS hosted zone set up; otherwise, your domains will have to be manually configured to point to the `alb_dns_name`.
+To allow the module to configure necessary any DNS settings, you'll also need to have an AWS hosted zone set up;
+otherwise, your domains will have to be manually configured to point to the `alb_dns_name`, and an acm cert arn will have to manually be provided.

 ## Basic usage